-- a dedicated space in an office from July - September
+- a dedicated space in an office from July to September,

-You share your office space two new and motivated developers - as well as introduce them to your working culture and support them throughout their journey.
-The teams are required to have at least two dedicated local coaches.
+For three months, you will share your office space with two new and motivated developers.
+You will introduce them to your working culture and support them throughout their journey.
+The teams are required to have at least two dedicated local coaches, which you will be asked to provide.

-Furthermore it is totally up to you, how else you would like to involve the team.
-Maybe they will have daily stand-ups with the coaches, you can invite them to lunch and meetups or workshops.
-The teams will additionally have access to our #helpdesk Slack channel where they can get help from a team of remote coaches who are available for all teams of RGSoC.
+The teams will additionally have access to our #helpdesk Slack channel where they can get help from a team of remote coaches who are available for all RGSoC teams.

 Why should we become a Coaching Company?

-There are tons of good reasons to be a coaching company; giving back to the developer community, a more diverse Open Source contributor network, and more.
-However, one of the best parts of being a Coaching Company is the huge amount of organic publicity your company receives.
+There are plenty of good reasons to become a coaching company, among them, giving back to the developer community and helping create a more diverse Open Source contributor network.

-Being a Coaching Company has a very direct effect on the lives and projects of participants, and makes your company an extremely attractive one to potential hires, conference organisers, tech bloggers, journalists and media outlets.
+A Coaching Company has a very direct effect on the lives and projects of participants.
+Supporting them makes your company extremely attractive to potential hires, conference organizers, tech bloggers, journalists and media outlets.

-Here are some selected blog posts from 2013 to help illustrate what it means to support a team:
+Here are some select blog posts from 2013, the very first year of the program, to help illustrate what it means to support a team as a Coaching Company:

 - Rails Girls Summer of Code Blog: Meet Team Rails Grrls